JoaoBlimping/pigEngine/doNext.md

+# 11/1/2016
+before I can make the thing that converts tiled maps into my maps, I have to have created a fair bit of the map functionality.
+The next thing I should do is add named regions that can activate events when entered, and also can be teleported into with a vm addon.

+# 8/1/2016
+don't need to worry about abstract factories for tile maps or characters or anything, so therefore I can just add a function to create these based on a file name and then it can read them from a binary file just like in the good old days. yeah and get rid of tilesets.
+ - Kill a man

+# 6/1/2016
+More specific details on how characters will be stored and that type of thing:
+ - there are two kinds of data that characters contain, the static kind that belong on pages, and the changeable kind like position, velocity and stuff.
+ - each page will also contain a set of conditions that must be met in order to reach this page, each condition will be made up of two variables or constants, and a thing that turns them into a boolean value like =,!=,> etc.
+ - each page also contains a script that will be triggered by a few different conditions, such as player pressing a button while next to them, or as soon as the player bumps into them and stuff like that.
+ - in order to make it more efficient, characters will only decide which page they are on at the start of the level, and then whenever a special function is called to make them all recheck, which can be called whenever an event occurs that should cause something to happen.

+I really don't want to have to create a whole rpgmaker rip off since it would make me want to die, so I think I need to rethink the way tilesets and that work to make it less reliant on configuration.
+I'll just make it that the bottom layer of each level is the collision detection level, and some other thing can determine layers that appear above the player's head.
+That's how I normally do it anyway.

+Also I think I'll add teleportation regions.
+I know it kinda clashes with having rpgmaker style characters, but it should be fast and easy, so that's good

 # 4/1/2016
 keep working on this stream reader thing so that I can actually read in files properly to make the factories work.